lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-28-Cambridge_LCF.md

 As types were interpreted by Scott domains, every type contained a "bottom" or "undefined" value, which was written `UU`.
 That fragment of logic perhaps sufficed for the little examples floating around at the time, but it would be exceeded very quickly.

 ### Extending the logic

+If you give somebody the source code, they might want to tinker with it, especially if there's under 10,000 lines of Lisp and about 1500 lines of ML.
+The ML interpreter was written in Lisp, as were the terms and formulas of PPLAMBDA and the syntactic functions over them.
+Completing the logic to full predicate calculus required a bit of coding, trivial by modern standards but complicated by having a single VAX/750 equipped with 4 MB to be shared by the entire department.
+Those were the days.

+WAS C LCF CLASSICAL?

 ### Compilation for ML